Did West Virginia accept the Medicaid Expansion?

 West Virginia officials adopted the rules and regulations introduced by the Affordable Care Act Medicaid expansion, and are likely to consider new guidelines as they are presented.
 Currently, lawmakers in Washington have not added any new policies concerning the ACA Medicaid expansion or the Medicaid program, as a whole.
 For residents, the expansion of Medicaid added many new coverage options in the marketplace.
 The ACA Medicaid expansion in West Virginia continues to benefit residents in the state.
 Note that the Obamacare Medicaid expansion provides coverage for a lot of state residents.
 However, other programs are available, such as the Children’s Health Insurance Program, or CHIP, which may help in cases where Medicaid cannot.

-To learn more about the Medicaid expansion and other government-funded health coverage alternatives, download our guide.
+To learn more about the Medicaid expansion, download our guide.